August 2020 | Reviewed by: John Saito, MD and Shelley Hershner, MD

-Child insomnia occurs when children don’t go to bed on time unless a parent or guardian enforces a bedtime.
+A form of child insomnia called bedtime resistance occurs when children don’t go to bed on time unless a parent or guardian enforces a bedtime.
 If the children are made to go to bed on time, then they tend to fall asleep at a normal hour.
 If they are not given strict bedtimes, then they may linger awake for hours at night.

-This disorder occurs in children.
-Adults may also have varying bedtimes and poor sleep schedules.
-But they have other types of sleep disorders, not child insomnia.
+This disorder occurs commonly in young children.
+Adults may also have varying bedtimes and poor sleep schedules, but this is not called child insomnia.